 • Failing to stop sexual harassment when it deprives the victim of equal access to educational activities or programs under Title IX

 Each child injury case is unique, and there is no exact checklist that will tell you whether or not your child’s case meets the requirements to be able to successfully hold the school accountable.
-Speaking to a lawyer about your claim could help determine your eligibility for compensation.
+Speaking to a personal injury lawyer about your claim could help determine your eligibility for compensation.

 When Things Get Tough, Call Joye Law Firm